 Loading...

-Naturalization is the legal process by which a foreign national becomes a citizen of Ghana.
-It’s governed by the 1992 Constitution and the Citizenship Act, 2000 (Act 591).
-Successful applicants gain the full rights and privileges of Ghanaian citizenship (e.g., the right to a Ghanaian passport, to vote, and to live and work in Ghana without restriction).
-Naturalization is administered by the Ministry of the Interior with due diligence conducted by the Ghana Immigration Service.
+Naturalization is the legal process through which a foreign national becomes a citizen of Ghana.
+It is governed by the 1992 Constitution and the Citizenship Act, 2000 (Act 591).

 Who Qualifies for Naturalization

-Under Act 591 and Ministry of the Interior guidance, an applicant generally qualifies for naturalization if they meet the residence and character requirements below, demonstrate integration, and intend to settle in Ghana.
+Under Act 591 and Ministry of the Interior guidelines, an applicant generally qualifies if they meet residence, character, and integration requirements.

-• Good character: Two Ghanaian sponsors (notary public, lawyer, or senior public officer) must attest to your character; you must not have been sentenced to imprisonment for an offence recognized by Ghanaian law.
+• Good character: Two Ghanaian sponsors (a notary public, lawyer, or senior public officer) must attest to your character.
+You must not have been sentenced to imprisonment for an offence recognized by Ghanaian law.

-• Language & integration: Ability to speak and understand an indigenous Ghanaian language, demonstrable assimilation into Ghanaian life, and intent to reside permanently in Ghana.
+• Language and integration: Ability to speak and understand an indigenous Ghanaian language, demonstrable assimilation into Ghanaian life, and intent to reside permanently in Ghana.

-• Valid stay & contribution: Hold a valid residence permit and show that you have made—or can make—a substantial contribution to Ghana’s progress (e.g., business, investment, skills).
+• Valid stay and contribution: Hold a valid residence permit and show that you have made – or can make – a substantial contribution to Ghana’s progress (e.g., through business, investment, or specialised skills).

-• Long-term residents: Workers, retirees, or families who can prove the 5-out-of-7-years presence, lawful stay, clean record, and integration.
+• Long-term residents: Workers, retirees, or families who can prove 5-out-of-7 years presence, lawful stay, clean record, and integration.

-• Investors & entrepreneurs: Those running registered companies, paying taxes, and employing Ghanaians often satisfy the “substantial contribution” expectation (company documents and tax compliance are checked).
+• Investors and entrepreneurs: Those running registered companies, paying taxes, and employing Ghanaians often satisfy the “substantial contribution” requirement (company documents and tax compliance are checked).

-• People of African Descent (Diaspora/Black Americans): Many begin with the Right of Abode (long-term residency for persons of African descent) and later naturalize.
-Right of Abode is granted by the Minister with the President’s approval; processing typically follows GIS due diligence.
+• People of African descent (diaspora / Black Americans): Many first obtain Right of Abode (long-term residency for persons of African descent) and later naturalise.
+Right of Abode is granted by the Minister with the President’s approval after GIS due diligence.

 Required Application Forms